wongjn/Tobi/README.md

 - Simple and light-weight
 - Keyboard support: Prev/Next keys allows to navigate through items, close the lightbox with the escape key
 - Touch gestures: Drag/Swipe to navigate through items, close the lightbox with a vertical drag/swipe
-- Support for images, youtube videos, HTML5 videos, iframes, inline HTML
+- Support for images, YouTube videos, HTML5 videos, iframes, inline HTML

 ## Install